rohanray/roray-dev-site/content/blog/java-io-uring-ffm.md

 ## TCP server in C using async io-uring

-Let's look at the <a href="https://github.com/rohanray/roray-dev-site/blob/main/code/java-iouring-tcp-echo/c-iouring/io_uring_tcp_io.c" target="_blank" rel="noopener noreferrer">C code</a> first especially the below APIs:
+Let's look at the <a href="https://github.com/rohanray/roray-dev-site/blob/main/code/java-iouring-tcp-echo/c-iouring/io_uring_tcp_io.c" target="_blank" rel="noopener">C code</a> first especially the below APIs:

 - `io_uring_global_init` - Initializes the global io_uring context and sets up the underlying ring buffers for asynchronous I/O operations
 - `io_uring_listen` - Creates a TCP socket, binds it to a specified port, and starts listening for incoming connections